Hi there, I'm Sharon!

 Favouring small, mixed, ecological farms close to their eaters, the directories celebrate deliciousness available from farmers, markets or local stores.

 Would you like to be included in the produce directories?
 Email firstname.lastname@example.org at any time.
+Now would be great!
 The farm website and social media should detail, and ideally demonstrate, farming practices.
 Please note, I update annually, during winter.

 I'm grateful for the support of wonderful volunteers: Amanda Daniel, Cynthia Lim, Nick Bray, Sophie Munns, Zoe Bowman, Lucinda Dodds, Pauline Mak, Camilla Baker, Grant Young, Lucia Torres, Rohini Goyal, Mei Sun, Adriaan Stellingwerff, Angela Jann, Miream Rabba, Tony Hollingsworth, Pete Locke, Samantha Lipovic, Ivan Zugec and Michael Wardop.